 Strengthening the Health Care Workforce

 - 20 KU Medical Center graduates live and/or practice in Cloud County.

-- 1 health care provider has been placed in Cloud County since 2003 through the Kansas Recruitment Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 1 health care provider has been placed in Cloud County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 4 enrollments in KU Medical Center continuing education courses and conferences by Cloud County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.